-On-demand delivery applications can help you with a lot more than just getting your takeaway.
+On-demand delivery applications can help you with much more than just getting your takeaway.
 They’ve created a benchmark for customer convenience and ease of use.
-As customer expectations have risen, a variety of industries and businesses are expected to meet this benchmark.
+As customer expectations have risen, various industries and businesses are expected to meet this benchmark.

 On-demand delivery apps are currently available in many industries other than the food industry.
 Let’s find out some benefits of having an on-demand delivery app.